-The next two workshops will be on the 21st and 24th November, meeting at 11.00am at Ribblehead train station before continuing to spend the next 5hrs exploring the local views.
-They will cost either £99 for the trip alone, or £125 to include the processing tutorial which can be taken either before or afterwards - from the comfort of your own home via Skype.
+Meeting at 3.30pm at Ribblehead train station, we will proceed to spend the next 5hrs exploring the local views.
+They will cost either £100 for the trip alone, or £120 to include the processing tutorial which can be taken either before or afterwards - from the comfort of your own home via Skype.

 There will be some walking over uneven ground - especially the often slippery limestone pavements - so if you're unsure on your feet, it's probably a good idea to get in touch and discuss your requirements before booking.
 For other guidance and necessary equipment - please see the bottom of the page.

 A precise itinerary will be made available in the days leading up to the set dates once a vague weather forecast has been released.
 Every effort shall be made to continue with the big views theme - but it may be necessary to spend our time exploring the nearby waterfalls if the weather is particularly horrible.

 If you'd like to book your workshop just drop me a message with your preferred date and I'll organise payment.
 Gift vouchers are available and come with a free greetings card.

 - DSLR or compact camera which allows manual settings.